Skip to main content

 Solvent Recovery

 Recycling and recovery of solvents is an important downstream issue that should be considered.
 Solvent recovery can have a positive effect on the environmental impact and hence the metrics of a given process.
-Studies have been carried out to determine whether solvent recovery is viable depending upon factors such as the energy required to achieve this.
-[1] ETH Zurich has also developed an LCA based tool that allows the environmental impact of waste-solvent treatment to be quantified.
+Studies have been carried out to determine whether solvent recovery is viable depending upon factors such as the energy required to achieve this.[1]
+ETH Zurich has also developed an LCA-based tool that quantifies the environmental impact of waste-solvent treatment.

-The incineration of spent solvent as opposed to their recovery has been shown to considerably increase the life cycle impacts.[2]
-However, this depends on the complexity of the production of the solvent itself and its boiling point; for solvents such as diethyl ether, incineration is a more preferable option than distillation in terms of Total Cumulative Energy Demand (CED).[3]
+The incineration of spent solvents, as opposed to their recovery, has been shown to considerably increase life cycle impacts.[2]
+However, this depends on the complexity of the production of the solvent itself and its boiling point; for solvents such as diethyl ether, incineration is a preferable option than distillation in terms of Total Cumulative Energy Demand (CED).[3]

 Other approaches could include solvent ‘leasing’ whereby used solvent is collected by supplier and cleaned up for reuse.